margg00/cinemada-website/README.md

 On the left part of the graph, we observe a positive correlation between the average role importance and the overall sucess of an actor during every stage of his or her career.
 This is a clear indication that the type of role you choose, even in the first 20 years of your career are particularly important to promote overall success.
 The most successful actors seem to be the ones who played characters of high importance in movies.
 The screen time is thus a factor that should be maximized for the first movies of your career trajectory.
 Over every time period, the standard deviation is also highly correlated with success, meaning taking roles of varied importance all along your career will probably have a positive impact on success.
 You shoud not be afraid of taking supporting or ensemble roles, as long as you incorporate some lead roles in the mix.

-To investigate further the effect of role importance and career stages on success, we used a Gradient Boosting Regression model to create two predictions of actor success:
-- one prediction based on all features (defined earlier) except for the role importance
-- one prediction based on all features including role importance

-For both models, we used the cross-validation technique to determine if the difference in accuracy of the two models is significant.
-The accuracy of both models can be measured using the MSE (Mean Square Error) which is linked to the model performance as well as R-squared.
-R-squared measures the proportion of the variance of the success that can be explained by the dependent features.
-This double regression technique is interesting because it allows us to measure the impact of including or excluding a particular feature like role importance on the overall success metric.

-This analysis was also performed separately on the three actor career time periods.

-PLOT RESULTS OF REGRESSION FOR BOTH MODELS
-Analyze results:

 ## What role genres are more correlated to success?